 * - Other duties may also be assigned

-- High School diploma or equivalent and two years’ work experience.
+Associate degree or equivalent and two years' work experience in an office setting.

 - Knowledge of basic accounting procedures.

-- Ability to operate computerized office applications and accounting systems.
+- Ability to operate computerized office applications and accounting systems: Microsoft Excel and Word a MUST

 - Constantly perform desk-based computer tasks.